 Christmas is my favorite holiday and definitely my favorite to decorate for.
-But like all decor, I love changing things up!
-This year I wanted the Christmas vibe to be simple, modern, and neutral to compliment the newly renovated family room.
+But like all home decor, I love changing things up!
+This holiday season I wanted the Christmas vibe to be simple, with modern and neutral Christmas decorations to compliment the newly renovated family room.
 One of the key components is of course the Christmas tree.
-While I have added several small DIYs to the tree this year, I wanted to address a big one, the base.
-Christmas tree collars have been all the rage, but I have yet to find a modern version.
-So, you guessed it, I made one!
-It was a very easy project and I am going to show you how to make your own Modern DIY Christmas Tree Collar.
+While I have added several small DIYs to the tree this year, I wanted to address a big one, the Christmas tree base.
+Metal tree collars have been all the rage, but I have yet to find a modern version.
+So, you guessed it, I made a wooden Christmas tree collar!
+It was a very easy project and I am going to show you how to make your own modern DIY Christmas tree collar with this simple tutorial.

 This post contains affiliate links.
 For more information, please see my policies.